Music of Papua New Guinea: Traditional music

 After independence, the outside world knew little of the diverse peoples' traditional music genres.
 The first commercial release to see an international audience did not occur until 1991, when percussionist Mickey Hart's Voices of the Rainforest was released.

 After 1872, foreigners introduced Christian hymns, including Gregorian chanting.
 Peroveta anedia, ute and taibubu, all forms of Polynesian music, were also introduced in this period.
 The Gold Rush brought an influx of Australian miners who brought with them the mouth organ.

 Traditional celebrations, which include song, dance, feasting and gift-giving, are called sing-sing.
 Vibrant and colorful costumes adorn the dancers, while a leader and a chorus sing a staggered approach to the same song, producing a fugue-like effect.
 1993 saw television spreading across the country, and American popular music continued to affect Papuan music given the diffusion of radio since World War II.
 Since 1953, singsings have become competitive in nature, with contests occurring in Port Moresby, Mt.
 Hagen and Goroka.
 1949 saw the first Papuan to achieve international fame, Blasius To Una, begin his career.

 By the end of the 1970s, a local recording industry had appeared and artists such as Sanguma and later George Telek began mixing native and Western styles like rock and jazz.

-Sing-Sing photos and traditional instruments
+Sing-sing photos and traditional instruments

+Below are pictures from Papua New Guinea and Papua Indonesia.